 - All contestants must be able to move their costume on their own.
 So please no 80 lb wings or giant mecha unless you can walk up stairs in it.

-- Audience members should be courteous and respectful.
-Please do not boo or shout negative things to masquerade contestants. ^_^
+- Audience members and contestants must be courteous and respectful.
+Please do not boo or shout negative things to contestants.

-The Cosplay Director has the right to eliminate any entry from the competition on the basis of taste, danger to the audience, building or yourself.
-Violation of any of the above rules, or any other reason deemed sufficient.
+The Cosplay Director, and convention management, have the right to eliminate any entry from the competition on the basis of appropriateness, public interest, taste, risk or hazard to the audience, the venue, the entrant, other entrants, violation of any of the above rules, or for any other reason deemed sufficient in the cosplay director's sole discretion.